 Sole proprietorships or disregarded entities like LLCs are filed on Schedule C (or the state equivalent) of the owner's personal income tax return, flow-through entities like S Corporations or Partnerships are generally required to file an informational return equivilent to the IRS Form 1120S or Form 1065, and full corporations must file the equivalent of federal Form 1120 (and, unlike flow-through corporations, are often subject to a corporate tax liability).

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Montana Form FPC

-We have a total of six past-year versions of Form FPC in the TaxFormFinder archives, including for the previous tax year.
+We have a total of seven past-year versions of Form FPC in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Montana Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.